Suffolk County Securities Fraud Lawyers

 - Churning & Overtrading

 - Broker Embezzlement & Unauthorized Trading

 - Conversion & Theft

 - Market Manipulation

-At Malecki Law, we are a boutique securities fraud law firm and our attorneys have years of experience fighting for investor recovery and representing investors and investment professionals in regulatory and self-regulatory hearings at FINRA, the SEC and at the New York City and State Courts.
-If you or anyone you know has been solicited with questionable schemes or seen suspicious activities in your accounts, schedule a free initial consultation with Malecki Law, by calling 212-943-1233, or emailing firstname.lastname@example.org
+At Malecki Law, we are a boutique securities fraud law firm and our securities fraud attorneys have years of experience fighting for investor recovery and representing investors and investment professionals in regulatory and self-regulatory hearings at FINRA, the SEC and at the Suffolk County and other New York State courts.
+If you or anyone you know has been solicited with questionable schemes or seen suspicious activities in your investment accounts, schedule a free initial consultation with Malecki Law by calling (212) 943-1233 , or emailing email@example.com.